reallyreadit/blog/_posts/2020-08-03-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 1. **This is about way more than just keeping non-readers out of the comment section.** We want to surface the best articles on the internet based on the deepest level of engagement possible.
 We want to capture all the bounces, all the skimming and all the deep reading and use that data to rank articles instead of relying on superficial "likes" and "upvotes" which are mostly just knee-jerk reactions to headlines.
 [A study conducted by researchers at Notre Dame University](https://ieeexplore.ieee.org/document/8026184) on Reddit voting behavior supports this assertion:

-	 > We find that most users do not read the article that they vote on, and that, in total, 73% of posts were rated (i.e., upvoted or downvoted) without first viewing the content.
+	 > We find that most readers do not read the article that they vote on, and that, in total, 73% of posts were rated (i.e., upvoted or downvoted) without first viewing the content.

 	 And these researchers, [like Twitter](https://twitter.com/twittersupport/status/1270783537667551233), equate viewing an article with reading an article.
 What percentage of people who did bother to click the link to an article actually read it to completion?
 We can do better, people.
 We have to!